pacificpelican/ychat/README.md

 ## notes
 - This project uses the [ExpressJS](https://expressjs.com/) server on NodeJS to serve the front-end files and answer API requests like login attempts and message passing over websockets
 - Y Chat was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses front-end based on code posted to [CodePen](https://codepen.io/pacificpelican/pen/WjwMjy)
-- The default version [which runs from `npm run start`] saves user login data in the users.json file using [LokiJS](http://lokijs.org) while the ychat-mongo version [available at `npm run ychat-mongo`] persists the user data in a MongoDB document store
+- The default version [which runs from `npm run ychat`] saves user login data in the users.json file using [LokiJS](http://lokijs.org) while the ychat-mongo version [available at `npm run ychat-mongo`] persists the user data in a MongoDB document store